-The main target of anticoagulant treatment is to avoid the creation of new thrombi and, at the same time, ensuring that the risk of bleeding does not increase
+The main target of anticoagulant treatment is to avoid the creation of new thrombi and, at the same time, making sure that the risk of bleeding does not increase much.

 The treatment of thrombosis does not differ from that of pulmonary embolism, since both are manifestations of the same disease, VTE.
 An anticoagulant treatment for a minimum of three months is the rule.